q-thla/qpg-connectedhomeip/examples/evk/README.md

 ### Computer and QPG6105 DK board setup

-Use the supplied micro USB cable to connect the QPG6105DK board's micro USB connector (marked on the photo with a white circle) to a USB port of the computer.
+Use the supplied USB cable to connect the QPG6105DK board's USB-C connector (marked on the photo with a red circle) to a USB port of the computer.

 ![Power QPG6105 DK](./imgs/qpg6105_power.png "Power QPG6105 DK")